MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest1.md

 ## The path

 1. Make sure you have a suitable release of [Eclipse with ABAP Development Tools (ADT)](https://tools.hana.ondemand.com/#abap) installed.
-If not, install it now.
+If not, install it now (e.g. Eclipse IDE for Java Developers)
 2. Start Eclipse and switch to the ABAP perspective.
 3. Move to the Project Explorer pane, click `New -> ABAP Project...`, select `new system connection` on the wizard and supply below info: